NorwegianVeterinaryInstitute/laksetap/README.md

 ## Assumptions and behaviour regarding what is displayed

-Since the app is build for reporting fish mortality in Norway, it has a hard assumption that the species for which data is shown is salmon and rainbow trout, and that for the latter, only country wide data is available.
-Additionally, Norway’s geographical areas for displaying this data are also assumed: area and county as “Fylke” and “Produksjonsområde”, and country.
+Since the app is built for reporting fish mortality in Norway, it assumes that the species displayed are salmon and rainbow trout.
+However, the available data for these species may differ in terms of aggregation levels.
+Additionally, Norway’s geographical areas for displaying this data are also assumed: production area as “Produksjonsområde”, county as “Fylke”, and country.

 Because of this, the app has choices (adjustable in the config) for `species` and `geo_group` in `mod_top_bar.R` and we have implemented a